mikerhodes/rapport/README.md

 # Basic Ollama Streamlit app

-This shows a super simple Pythons server using Streamlit to create a chatbot.
+This shows a super simple Python LLM chatbot.
+It uses Ollama to run LLMs locally and Streamlit to create the chatbot user interface.

 ![](./images/chat-screenshot.png)